Kal Naay, Alder House

 WHAT IS THE RENT, AND WHAT OTHER AMENITIES ARE INCLUDED?

-Rent will be equivalent to the basic income assistance shelter portion amount (currently $375) or 30% of their income and will include all utilities.
-There will be a cold breakfast and a hot dinner provided to residents at no additional charge.
-There will laundry facilities available for residents.
-There will be clinic space in the building for health services.
+Rent is equivalent to the basic income assistance shelter portion amount (currently $375) or 30% of their income and will include all utilities.
+There is a cold breakfast and a hot dinner provided to residents at no additional charge.
+There is laundry facilities available for residents.
+There is a clinic space in the building for health services.
 Other programs will be developed in partnership with residents.

 CAN I HAVE PETS?

 Yes.
-The building will be pet friendly.
+The building is pet friendly.
 Approval of pets will be done on a case-by-case basis.
 Participants must adhere to the building’s Pet Policy.

 WHAT WILL I NEED TO BRING TO THE BUILDING?